 We want to make your visit as enjoyable and as stress-free as possible.

-From the entrance on Cambridge Street, there is level access to our Box Office, and lift access to the Café Bar and theatre spaces downstairs.
-(If you require lift access to our theatre spaces, please find one of our friendly Front of House staff, who will accompany you to the theatre.)
+From the entrance on Cambridge Street, there is level access to our Box Office area, and lift access to the Bar and theatre spaces downstairs.
+If you require lift access to our theatre spaces, please notify our Sales and Welcome team when making your booking on 0131 228 1404 or firstname.lastname@example.org.
+On arrival you can use the lift down to the Bar where you can enjoy a pre-theatre drink.
+On hearing the ‘house open’ tannoy announcement please make your way back to the lift where you will be met by the Duty Manager who will accompany you down to the theatre levels.

-We have accessible toilets on both levels, including gender neutral toilets.
+We have an accessible toilet in out bar area and gender neutral toilets.
 Everyone is free to use the toilet that best suits their gender identity.

 Guide dogs and hearing dogs are always welcome.

-There are wheelchair spaces available in both theatre spaces - please reserve when making your booking.
-Easily accessible seating can be reserved for audience members who prefer to transfer from a wheelchair to a seat.
-We have two wheelchairs available for visitors' use.
+There are wheelchair spaces available in both theatre spaces - please reserve with our Sales & Welcome Team when making your booking so we can offer you the best service for your needs.
+Level access for Traverse 2 involves a long walk, but we have two wheelchairs available for visitors' ease of use.

 We have a range of Accessible Performances – a complete list is available in our Access Listings.

-If you would like to use any of the following services, please let us know at time of booking.
-Call 0131 228 1404 or email email@example.com, and make yourself known to the Front of House team on arrival, as they will be expecting you.
+If you would like to use any of the following services, please let us know at the time of booking by emailing firstname.lastname@example.org, and make yourself known to the Front of House team on arrival, as they will be expecting you.

 Audio Described Performances